Charging Rent Policy

 Tenant initiated individual subsidy review

-An individual subsidy review occurs when a tenant advises FACS of a change to their income or household complement.
+An individual subsidy review occurs when a tenant advises FACS of a change to their household income or complement.
 In this case, FACS will reassess the subsidy based on the income information provided to ensure the household is still entitled to the subsidy and is paying the correct rent.

 Backdating rent subsidies

-When FACS receives a Rent Subsidy Application form notifying of a change to a tenant's household circumstances that occurred some time in the past, it will reassess the rent subsidy to determine whether the household has been paying the correct amount of rent.
-If there is a difference in the rent subsidy the household is now eligible for, FACS will always backdate the subsidy to the date when the change in household circumstances occurred.
+When FACS receives a Rent Subsidy Application notifying of a change to a tenant's household circumstances that occurred some time in the past, it will reassess the rent subsidy to determine whether the household has been paying the correct amount of rent.
+If there is a difference in the rent subsidy the household is now eligible for, FACS will backdate the subsidy to the date when the change in household circumstances occurred.
 This will reflect the correct rent that FACS should have charged and may result in the tenant owing money to FACS.

 FACS will backdate a subsidy when:

 - it has proven rent subsidy fraud or non-disclosure

 - a household member's income has decreased and the tenant would be entitled to a reduction in their rent payable.
 This will not apply where the income has decreased due to some action or lack of action on the part of the person, including where: